metalichen/Lichen-fungi-do-not-depend-on-the-alga-for-ATP-production/metagenomics_analysis/README.md

-Detailed description of the metagenomics analysis:
+# Detailed description of the metagenomics analysis:

-1. scripts/Snakefile contatins the full pipelene from raw reads to binned metagenome.
+1. scripts/Snakefile contatins the full pipeline from raw reads to binned metagenome.
 We used metaWRAP to filter from human contamination, assemble them and bin the metagenomic assembly

 2. scripts/run_busco.sh contains a wrapper script we used to run BUSCO4 on each bin in each assembly.
 In each metagenome we identified a bin containing the ascomycete MAG:
 	* TS1974/short_summary.specific.ascomycota_odb10.bin.22.txt C:96.8%[S:96.4%,D:0.4%],F:0.2%,M:3.0%,n:1706